kazukd/NppTidy2-x64/README.md

 2. Slect 'Plugins'-'Tidy2-x64'-'Tidy (config ?)' (? is 1 or 2 or 3)
 3. Then hole document is tidied.

+default config is for xml document.
+If you don't like result, read the 'How to customize' or[GitHub Pages](https://pages.github.com/) my recommendation configration.

 ## How to custmize
 1. Select 'Plugins'-'Tidy2-x64'-'Edit (config ?)' (? is 1 or 2 or 3)
 2. Then new tab is opened in Notepad++.
 Tab name is 'Tidy?.cfg' ( ? is 1 or 2 or 3)
 3. Add or replace config command
 4. It can be seen config option menu when select 'Plugins'-'Tidy2-x64'-'Show Config Help'

+## My recommendation configration